The Ultimate Guide to Idaho’s Alice Lake Hike & Backpacking the Alice Toxaway Loop in the Sawtooth Mountains

 • Is hiking Alice Lake dog-friendly?
 Yes!
 Dogs are allowed to hike with you (on leash) in the Sawtooth Mountains in Idaho.
 In fact, there are signs in the backcountry on the Alice Lake Trail that showed dogs were even allowed “off-leash” after Labor Day (I’m guessing because the crowds are less).

 • What kind of fish can I find at Alice Lake?
-Brook Trout are the most common type of fish you’ll find in Alice Lake.
+Brook trout are the most common type of fish you’ll find in Alice Lake.

 2. Alice Lake Hike Reservations and Permits